-These sweet potato muffins are super moist, packed with nutrients, and DELICIOUS!
+These sweet potato muffins are extremely moist, packed with nutrients, and DELICIOUS!

-Bananas, zucchini, and pumpkin are my staple muffin-baking ingredients because they add nutrition as well as moist texture.
-But the sweet potato…a vegetable I don’t even like…might just be my new favorite.
+Bananas, zucchini, and pumpkin are my staple muffin-baking ingredients because they add nutrition as well as a terrific texture.
+But the sweet potato might just be my new favorite.
 These muffins are SO, SO moist, full of nutrients, and require less sugar than most other muffin recipes because of the natural sweetness of the potatoes.
-And if you think flaxseed is something only crazy health-nut types enjoy, I dare you to sprinkle some on top of these muffins and see if you don’t think it’s delicious.

 Cooking note #2: I used 3 very large sweet potatoes and they equaled about 3 cups of mashed potato.
 So if you are buying small-medium potatoes, I’d recommend using approximately 5-6.
 You can always use the leftover potato to make smoothies, pancakes, or anything else you like!